racket/rhombus/design/class/class.md

 nonfinal.
 The `final` and `nonfinal` clauses can specify a finality other than the default.

+An `implements` clauses specifies one or more interfaces.
+Interfaces tend to have unimplemented methods that must be implemented by a (sub)class before the (sub)class can be instantiated.

 Each `field` clause adds additional mutable fields to the class, but the extra fields are not included in the default constructor, etc.
 A field can be declared as `private`, which means that it can only